pxai/fjs/document/content/functionaljs.md

 ```JavaScript
 arr.forEach(elem => console.log(elem));
 ```
-In the classic for structure we need to set 3 expressions to run the loop.
+In the classic for structure, we need to set 3 expressions to run the loop.
 The problem is not only that it’s rather verbose: there are, at least, 7 places where we could make a mistake in a classic for loop.
 On the other hand, a direct forEach on the array leaves less room for errors and looks cleaner.

 FP also set constraints.
 Nobody likes the word constraint, but as you’ll see, it’s for your own good.
 We’ll discover those constraints in the next topics: immutability and pure functions.

 # Immutability
 Programs are about manipulating data, generally getting some data and transforming into something else.
-During that process it’s necessary to keep the original data intact in order to get the desired results.
+During that process, it’s necessary to keep the original data intact to get the desired results.
 Immutability is a constraint we should use to wear our applications.

 The rule of thumb is simple, make a copy of the original data when you put your dirty fingers on it.
-Otherwise bugs may show up with race conditions and unexpected behaviours of your program.
+Otherwise, bugs may show up with race conditions and unexpected behaviors of your program.

-In JavaScript the most common data structures are arrays and objects, and combinations of both.
-Let’s remind ourselves how to deal with this structures to add, extract, delete, update data from them.
+In JavaScript, the most common data structures are arrays and objects, and combinations of both.
+Let’s remind ourselves how to deal with these structures to add, extract, delete, update data from them.

 ## Arrays
 As well as LISP is about processing lists, we could say that JavaScript code is (quite often) about processing arrays.
-Thanks to new spread … operator and deconstruction, now we are able to manipulate arrays in a very elegant way.
+Thanks to the new spread `…` operator and deconstruction, now we are able to manipulate arrays in a very elegant way.

 ### Adding elements
 We start with an array of wizards.
 We could add an element with push function, but this one mutates the original array.
 So we can just create a new array using the spread operator: